LERCAutomation/DataSearches-UserGuide/anatomy/anatomy.rst

 #.
 A buffer size is entered and the units for this buffer are specified.
 #.
 The user chooses whether to add any selected GIS layers to the map, and whether (and how) this new data should be labelled.
 #.
 Finally, the user selects whether a table combining all the results should be created during the process, and whether the log file should be cleared before the process starts.
 #.
-Once the user clicks :kbd:'OK' the process starts.
+Once the user clicks :kbd:`OK` the process starts.

 .. _figUIAnn: